Upcoming Virtual Information Sessions:

 The Master of Public Policy (MPP) degree, graduate dual degree programs and accelerated pathway programs (4+1 undergraduate/graduate programs), and graduate certificate programs educate students in advanced quantitative and qualitative analyses for placement in many areas of the public, private and nonprofit sectors leading to higher level analytic and decision-making positions.
 In addition, graduates are also prepared to enter a Ph.D. program with a quantitative emphasis.

 Dual Degrees and Graduate Certificate Programs

 The dual degrees provide enhanced interdisciplinary study, combining public policy with such areas as economics, law, social work, psychology, business and a UH Honors College option.

 The six graduate certificate programs in data analytics, energy policy, ethics, health care policy, public policy and public administration address professional development opportunities to add credible academic credentials to your qualifications, increase your marketability and increase your career options.

 Graduates can expect to secure employment with federal, state and local governments; educational institutions, nonprofit organizations and private corporations.
 The types of positions that graduates obtain include:

 - Public Relations Specialists

-The average starting salary of a MPP graduate will vary greatly by sector, geography, and work experience.
-For example, policy analysts average over $50,000, and executive positions average over $100,000.
+The average starting salary of a MPP graduate will vary greatly by sector, geography and work experience.
+For example, entry-level policy analysts average over $50,000, and executive positions can earn over $100,000.